-This Draft Project Assessment Report (DPAR) has been prepared to provide a cost-benefit analysis of submissions received from non-network providers to deliver services to defer or avoid the network augmentation project identified through the Canberra CBD feeder capacity Non-Network Options Report (NNOR).
+This Final Project Assessment Report (FPAR) represents the final stage in the Regulatory Test for Distribution (RIT-D) to address network constraints to the CBD and surrounds.
+This FPAR has been prepared following the conclusion of the consultation period for the Draft Project Assessment Report (DPAR) that was published on 4 April 2025, for the project originally identified through the Canberra CBD feeder capacity Non-Network Options Report (NNOR) published on 20 December 2024.

 The National Electricity Rules (NER) requires a Regulatory Investment Test for Distribution (RIT-D) be completed for augmentation capex projects with a value greater than \$7 million.
-The RIT-D requires a DPAR where Evoenergy wishes to proceed with a RIT-D project following the publication of the NNOR and consultation, having regard to the non-network option submission received on the NNOR that may defer or avoid the augmentation project being considered by the RIT-D.
+The RIT-D requires a FPAR where Evoenergy wishes to proceed with a RIT-D project following the publication of the DPAR and consultation, having regard to submissions received on the DPAR on matters that set out within the DPAR including the proposed preferred option.